Serial-ATA/all-things-audio/content/formats/musepack/sv8.md

 The "SH" block is (can be?) used as a synchronization marker.
 The decoder will scan for a "SH" block and check its CRC.
 Once the decoder is synchronized, it will start decoding.
 It's up to the streaming server to choose when to send "SH" block.

-To send meta data while streaming, the Chapter-Tag packet can be used.
+To send metadata while streaming, the Chapter-Tag packet can be used.

 ## Tags